Penguin Cookies with Cute Little Hats

 Now repeat on the scarfs.
 I wish knitting was this easy!

 Now comes the hard part, WAIT!
 Let this dry overnight.
 I know that is really hard to do but, since you are using black and white next to each other, there is chance your icing could bleed.
-(I live where it is humid and the humidity does affect royal icing.)
+(I live where it is humid and the humidity affects royal icing in a bad way.)

 When they are good and dry use the black outline icing, outline the body and add the eyes.
 You could also use royal icing transfer eyes.
 I dotted each eye with a touch of flood white icing on a toothpick.
 Add the noses with the orange icing.